Tiny House Challenge

 • assorted 3DuxDesign connectors and cardboard

 • 16 x 16 inch board or taped paper for "land plot"

-• optional crafts like pipe cleaners, straws, craft paper, stickers, glue, markers, paint
+• optional crafts like pipe cleaners, straws, craft paper, stickers, glue, markers, paint etc

 We LOVE to brag about our 3DuxDesign Innovators!
 Here are some ways to share: